 Puppies may seem happy-go-lucky creatures but when training puppies, your new puppy routine helps them feel secure.
-Building a routine for your puppy, and creating “rules of the house” lets the new baby know what to expect--and makes sure all the humans do too.
+Building a routine for your puppy, and creating “rules of the house” lets the new baby know what to expect—and makes sure all the humans do, too.

 Rules of the House

 Puppies need consistency to learn.
-Changing the rules isn’t fair to them, or to you, and interferes with the great companion they’re meant to be.
+Changing the rules isn’t fair to them, or you, and interferes with the great companion they’re meant to be.

 Schedule potty breaks to accommodate the baby.
-Generally, this is the first thing in the morning, right before you go to bed and after every puppy meal three to four times a day.
+Generally, this is the first thing in the morning, right before you go to bed, and after every puppy meal three to four times a day.
 The number of breaks diminishes as the baby matures and develops the ability to wait, but in the beginning, make sure you stay on schedule.
 That will help prevent potty accidents and speed up the house training.
 Don’t forget to schedule times to pick up the waste, too.

 Ringing the dinner bell means you must choose a specific location and schedule for meals.
-Will he be allowed treats from the table, or not?
+Will it be allowed treats from the table, or not?
 Agree in advance and warn Grandma not to give in to puppy begging.

 Healthy table treats aren’t all bad, as long as they don’t spoil the puppy’s appetite for balanced nutrition.
 But begging or (gasp!) stealing food off a dinner plate is rude.
-If you’re having snacks in the evening, it’s best to confine the puppy out of site so you’re not teasing the poor fur-kid.
+If you’re having snacks in the evening, it’s best to confine the puppy out of sight so you’re not teasing the poor fur-kid.